 Insurance and Reinsurance related Cases

-Chambers’ pre-eminent expertise and reputation in the field of insurance and reinsurance means that members often advise and act in relation to disputes involving related professional negligence issues, including insurance and reinsurance of professional indemnity claims and claims against insurance brokers.
+Members often advise and act in relation to disputes involving related professional negligence issues in the insurance context, including insurance and reinsurance of professional indemnity claims and claims against insurance brokers.
 Seminal cases have included Gooda Walker, Henderson v Merrett, Aneco Reinsurance Underwriting v Johnson & Higgins.

 Recent Leading Cases